avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 3. **Assembly stage:** The assembler translates `foo.s` into _relocatable object file_ `foo.o`.
 This file is essentially machine code equivalent of `foo.s`. &#x20;
 4. **Linking stage:** The linker combines `foo.o` with the necessary `.o` files from the C Standard Library, producing the _executable object file_ `foo`.

+An overview of this process is shown in Figure 4.2.
 <figure><img src="../../.gitbook/assets/Frame 27 (5).png" alt=""><figcaption></figcaption></figure>

 The critical point to recognize is that definitions of library functions called in `foo.c` are resolved at link time.
 We will see the practical implications of this in the next section.